-Ruins of an ancient temple complex lies in deep in the jungle bordering the Yala National Park on a rock plain about 10m in height known as Habessa Ruins.
+Ruins of an ancient temple complex is ruin of a ancient temple complex in Koonketiya GS division, Buttala Divisional Secretariat in Monaragala District of Uva Province.
+The ruins lies deep in the jungle bordering the Yala National Park on a rock plain about 10m in height known as Habessa Ruins.
 Among these ruins are an ancient inscription and a cave with a large reclining Buddha statue with murals painted on the walls.
 The department of archaeology had taken no interest on preserving this site making it a prime target for treasure hunters until recently.

 The stupa too has been destroyed by treasure hunters and both are in almost destroyed state (see photos).
 However this site including the stupa is now under restoration.
 The cave in which the Buddha statue is placed has probably been a image house and remains of the stone pillars can be still seen.